 This is a daily chart.
-We saw the price find support along the upper band through November and December when the market hit an all-time high, and regardless of how much the price went up, the downward move was very predictable.
+We saw the price find support along the upper band through November and December when the market hit an all-time high.
+Regardless of how much the price went up, the downward movement was very predictable.

-The upper brace broke and the lower band became the target.
-This zone was tested as a support, but the price was rising so fast that it took an incredible recovery to keep the same pace.
+The upper belt support broke and the lower belt became the price target.
+This zone was tested as a support, but the price was climbing so fast it took an incredible recovery to keep the same pace.
 We saw the bands cross around the $ 14.500 mark.

-The price found support around the lower band for a short time, but the purchasing power was not as strong as expected and the support line was broken.
-As a result, the previous bull trend could not reverse and price was found at lower prices.
+The price found support around the lower band for a short time, but purchasing power was not as strong as expected and the support line was broken.
+As a result, the previous bull trend could not recede and prices were found at lower prices.